Thomas Harrington (baseball): Professional career

 The Pittsburgh Pirates selected Harrington 36th overall in the 2022 Major League Baseball draft.
 He signed with the Pirates on July 22, 2022, and received a $2,050,000 signing bonus.
 Harrington made his professional debut in 2023, splitting the year between the Single-A Bradenton Marauders and High-A Greensboro Grasshoppers.
 In 26 total starts, he accumulated a 7–6 record and 3.53 ERA with 146 strikeouts across 127 1/3 innings pitched.

 Harrington missed the first five weeks of the 2024 campaign due to a rotator cuff strain.
 After returning, he pitched for the Triple-A Indianapolis Indians, Double-A Altoona Curve, and Greensboro.
 In 22 appearances (21 starts) split between the three affiliates, Harrington compiled a 7–3 record and 2.61 ERA with 115 strikeouts across 117 1/3 innings pitched.

 On April 1, 2025, it was announced that Harrington would be selected to the 40-man roster and promoted to the major leagues for the first time.
+He made three appearances (one start) for the Pirates during his rookie campaign, but struggled to an 0-1 record and 15.58 ERA with seven strikeouts and one save across 8 2/3 innings pitched.

+Harrington was optioned to Triple-A Indianapolis to begin the 2026 season.